KaterynaDutykh/madamedutykh/content/en/posts/First_giving_birth.en.md

         {{< figure src="/images/post-7-first-giving-birth/ChatGPT_IMG_37_21.png">}}
     </div>
        <div style="flex: 1; margin-left: 20px;"> <!-- Отступ справа от текста -->
-       <p> When I suspected that I might be pregnant, I went to see my general practitioner.
-She, in turn, reffered me to a laboratory, and once the official test confirmed it, she formally registered my pregnancy and started to monitor it.
+       <p> When I suspected I might be pregnant, I went to see my general practitioner.
+She, in turn, referred me to a laboratory, and once the official test confirmed it, she formally registered my pregnancy and started to monitor it.
 Monthly blood tests became part of the routine, checking various health indicators.
 Over the pregnancy, I had thee ultrasounds, all done at the gynecologist's office — each accompanied by a generous set of printed images of the baby-to-be.
 My GP followed the pregnancy up until the eighth month, after which I was transferred to the care of an obstetrician-gynecologist for the final two months.  </p>
     </div>
 </div>
 {{< /style >}}

 ## Bureaucratic magic.

-All my worries and anxieties —  about not knowing whom to contact, what steps I needed to take, whether my questions might seems naïve, and how I would communicate with doctors during labor — turned out to be entirely unnecessary.
+All my worries and anxieties —  about not knowing whom to contact, what steps I needed to take, whether my questions might seem naïve, and how I would communicate with doctors during labor — turned out to be entirely unnecessary.

 The therapist's declaration of pregnancy is a kind of launch button for the bureaucratic machinery.
 Our insurance agents, social services, the departmental authorities, and other involved parties were all notified.

 In reality, there was no need to ask extra questions or scramble for information — the system was already several steps ahead of me.
-I received a pregnancy dossier from the departmental office, containing all the practical information, including legal aspects.
+I received a pregnancy dossier from the departmental office containing all the practical information, including legal aspects.

 The insurance company sent a letter detailing the percentage of costs they would cover for tests and check-ups.
-Even a social worker contacted me directly to schedule a meeting and explain the various benefits and forms of assistance that we might be entitled to — including information on childcare options, nursery services, and parent-child community centers.
+Even a social worker contacted me directly to schedule a meeting and explain the various benefits and forms of assistance we might be entitled to — including information on childcare options, nursery services, and parent-child community centers.

-## Midwives and epidural anesthesia
+## Midwives and epidural anesthesia.

 Following the second-trimester ultrasound, the gynecologist recommended I make an appointment with a midwife who runs prenatal preparation courses.
 She gave me a list of all the midwives in our department and even suggested the best ones to contact.
 Unsurprisingly, I was left with very few questions — and those I still had were answered during the sessions with the midwife.